Estuary

 Airbyte - ETL Tool

-Airbyte, founded in 2020, is an open-source ETL tool that offers both cloud and self-hosted options for data integration.
+Airbyte, founded in 2020, is an open-source ETL tool that offers cloud and self-hosted data integration options.
 Originally built on the Singer framework, Airbyte has since evolved to support its own protocol and connectors while maintaining compatibility with Singer taps.
 As one of the more cost-effective ETL tools, Airbyte is an attractive option for organizations seeking self-hosting flexibility and open-source control over their data integration processes.

 Pros